Iberian cartography, 1400–1600

 Cartography throughout the 14th-16th centuries played a significant role in the expansion of the kingdoms of the Iberian Peninsula for a multitude of reasons.
 Primarily, the maps developed during this period served as navigational tools for maritime folk such as explorers, sailors and navigators.
-Mostly the expansion of the Crown of Aragon (which included the Kingdom of Aragon, Kingdom of Valencia and Kingdom of Majorca, together with the Principality of Catalonia, all its territories with seashore on the Mediterranean Sea.
-The Crown of Aragon controlled the routes across the Mediterranean Sea from the Kingdom of Jerusalem to Europe, as part of the commercial-trade route known as the Silk Road.
+Mostly the expansion of the Crown of Aragon, which included the Kingdom of Aragon, Kingdom of Valencia and Kingdom of Majorca, together with the Principality of Catalonia, all of them territories with seashore on the Mediterranean Sea.
+The Crown of Aragon controlled the routes across the Mediterranean Sea from the Kingdom of Jerusalem to Europe, as part of the commercial trade route known as the Silk Road.

 They were used to make the travel occurring at the time easier by eliminating the unnecessary resources spent when the most efficient route was not taken, and after things such as wind patterns and latitude and longitude began to appear on maps. they made maritime activities such as exploration or conquest less time- and resource-consuming.
 Maps were also used as a method to plan out landmasses by surveyors in areas that had yet to be explored or did not have many documented statistics.
 This often was the case in the Americas, where the Iberian empires did not start off with much documented evidence of the landmasses.

 Even still, oftentimes before the availability of maps began to increase, they were used as decorative pieces that were commonly gifted to individuals of very high social status such as kings or popes.
 Those particular maps frequently had descriptive legends, which usually consisted of drawings being integrated into the actual map.
 An example of such a map would be the heavily decorated Catalan Atlas, which was produced in 1375.
 It was used as a gift to the King of France from the King of the Crown of Aragon.

 One other purpose behind maps was propaganda, and in those circumstances they were used to possibly distort or falsify information.
 The Dutch used a particular map, which was known as the 'Christian knight map' for this purpose during their struggle for independence against Spain.
 In relation to both Spain and Portugal and their influences on each other in terms of cartography, there was one very significant and fairly obvious example that began to develop in the 15th century.
 The Portuguese had begun to use scales of latitude on their nautical charts, and once Portuguese cosmographers were being recruited by the Crown of Castile, the same lines began to appear on Spanish charts as well, which eventually developed into what is known as a plane chart.